FAQs for Volunteers

 The building is located on 9th Street between D and E Streets in the Penn Quarter neighborhood.
 This location puts WEC in the center of Blue/Orange/Silver, Green/Yellow, and Red Metro lines, as well as multiple Metrobus routes.
 Specifically, the site is within walking distance of the Metro Center, Gallery Place, Archives-Navy Memorial, and Federal Triangle stations.

 What is WEC’s COVID-19 vaccination policy?

 WEC is committed to the safety of its learning community.
-For that reason, staff, in-person volunteers, and in-person students are required to have received the COVID-19 vaccine.
-For those who have not received the vaccine or aren’t ready to return to in-person learning, online courses will be offered during the Fall term.
+For that reason, staff, in-person volunteers, and in-person students are required to have received the COVID-19 vaccine and one booster.
+For those who have not received the vaccine or aren’t ready to return to in-person learning, online courses will be offered during the Spring term.

 Will I be required to show proof of vaccination?

 Yes.
-WEC staff will be performing a visual inspection of a physical or virtual vaccination card before volunteers and students attend classes.
-More details will be available about this process before the start of the fall term.
+WEC staff will be performing a visual inspection of a physical or virtual vaccination card before new volunteers and students attend classes.

 Will masks be required at WEC?